This post may contain affiliate links. Please read our disclosure policy.

 Tiny rings are a great way to add some texture and color to dishes like tacos, sandwiches, and salads.
 They are also great as a garnish for soups or sauces.

 Thinly slice your green onions crosswise to create small rings.
 You can slice only the green parts.
-Keep the white parts for cooking or to regrow the spring onions.
+Keep the white parts for cooking or learn how to grow spring onions at home (no soil needed).

 Thick Slices